 In certain types of disasters ... hurricanes, floods, fires, chemical or hazardous material spills as well as terrorist attacks ... the local authorities may ask you to leave your home.
 If they do, they have a good reason to make this request.
 You should heed their advice immediately.
 Listen to your radio or television and follow the instructions of local emergency officials.
 Here are some simple tips:

-- Make sure you visit our interactive uptown evacuation map.
+- Make sure you visit our uptown evacuation map (5MB pdf file)

 - Wear long-sleeved shirts, long pants and sturdy shoes so you can be protected as much as possible.

 - Take your pets with you; do not leave them behind.
 Because pets are not permitted in public shelters, follow your plan to go to a relative's or friend's home, or find a "pet-friendly hotel."